Haddock Force: Background

 Wireless decrypts by the Government Code and Cypher School at Bletchley Park gave the Allies about a month's notice of an Italian declaration of war.
 The Battle of France was nearing its final phase when intelligence reports suggested that Italy was on the brink of entering the war on the side of her Axis partner, Germany.
 There were few resources available to Britain which could be used to support France against the Italians, with the exception of Royal Air Force (RAF) Bomber Command.
 The Supreme War Council resolved on 31 May that if war was declared, industrial targets and oil plants in the northern Italian cities of Turin and Genoa, were to be attacked as soon as possible.

-Armstrong Whitworth Whitley bombers could reach their targets from the Channel Islands, while the shorter-ranged Vickers Wellingtons would have to refuel in the south of France.
-The French Air Command made available the airfield outside Marseilles at Salon-de-Provence and another one nearby.
-The headquarters of 71 Wing was sent to the Marseilles area on 3 June to prepare reception and refuelling facilities for the British bombers, which were ready on the outbreak of war on 10 June.
+Whitley bombers could reach their targets from the Channel Islands, while the shorter-ranged Wellingtons would have to refuel in the south of France.
+The French Air Command made available the airfield outside Marseille at Salon-de-Provence and another one nearby.
+The headquarters of 71 Wing was sent to the Marseille area on 3 June to prepare reception and refuelling facilities for the British bombers, which were ready on the outbreak of war on 10 June.
 The Chief of the Air Staff, Cyril Newall noted that the servicing units needed by aircraft reinforcements from Britain to counter the German offensive anticipated in early June were reserved for Haddock, waiting to attack Italy the moment war was declared.

 Operations

 11–17 June

-Italy declared war at midnight on 10 June 1940 and a detachment of Wellingtons from 99 Squadron, part of 3 Group, RAF Bomber Command, left England for France and arrived at Salon at 15:30 hours on 11 June.
+Italy declared war at midnight on 10 June 1940 and a detachment of Wellingtons from 99 Squadron, part of 3 Group, Bomber Command, left England for France and arrived at Salon at 15:30 hours on 11 June.
 French fighters based near the Italian border had been sent north against the Luftwaffe and despite the agreement to attack Italy, the French civilian authorities decided that bombing Italy would provoke attacks on the huge petrol dumps on the Étang de Berre, 25 km north-west of Marseille; retaliation against civilians could only fall on French cities and was to be avoided.

 General Jean Laurens, the commander of Zone d'opérations aériennes des Alpes (ZOAA) asserted that the French government opposed the raid and refused to allow the attack from bases under his command.
 While the bombers were refuelling, the force commander, Group Captain R. M. Field, received a telephone call from the commander of the local French bomber group, who told him that Italian targets were not to be attacked.
 Shortly afterwards, Field received orders from the Air Ministry in London that the aircraft should take off as planned.
-There was a flurry of telephone calls from various French authorities, culminating in a call at 9:45 p.m. from the Commander in Chief of the French Air Force, (général d'armée aérienne) Joseph Vuillemin to the headquarters of British Air Forces in France (BAAF, Air Marshal Arthur Barratt).
+There was a flurry of telephone calls from various French authorities, culminating in a call at 9:45 p.m. from the Commander in Chief of the French Air Force, (général d'armée aérienne) Joseph Vuillemin to the headquarters of British Air Forces in France (BAFF, Air Marshal Arthur Barratt).